BrentGrammer/Generate-Powerset/README.md

 # Power Set Generator
 A JavaScript program to generate a table of all possible combinations of a given list of items.
-(Note: the original set and combinations of length 1 are ommitted from the results)
+(Note: the original set and combinations of length 1 are omitted from the results)
 ### [Use the set generator online](https://brentgrammer.github.io/Generate-Powerset/)

 ## Pre-requisites: